google/liquidfun/liquidfun/Readme.txt

-Splash2D Version SPLASH2D_VERSION
+LiquidFun Version LIQUIDFUN_VERSION

-Welcome to Splash2D!
+Welcome to LiquidFun!

-Splash2D is a 2D physics engine for games.
+LiquidFun is a 2D physics engine for games.

-Splash2D is an extension of Box2D, it adds a particle based fluid and soft body simulation to the rigid body functionality in Box2D.
-Splash2D can be built for many different systems (Android, Windows, OS X, Linux), see Box2D/Documentation/Building.txt
+LiquidFun is an extension of Box2D, it adds a particle based fluid and soft body simulation to the rigid body functionality in Box2D.
+LiquidFun can be built for many different systems (Android, Windows, OS X, Linux), see Box2D/Documentation/Building.txt

-For help with Splash2D, please visit http://group.google.com/group/splash2d or http://www.stackoverflow.com.
-You can post your questions to stackoverflow.com tagged with "splash2d".
+For help with LiquidFun, please visit http://group.google.com/group/liquidfun or http://www.stackoverflow.com.
+You can post your questions to stackoverflow.com tagged with "liquidfun".

-Please see Box2D/Documentation/Building.txt to learn how to build Splash2D and run the testbed.
+Please see Box2D/Documentation/Building.txt to learn how to build LiquidFun and run the testbed.